The Bath Novel Award &

 Can I enter a new draft of a novel I entered in a previous year?

 Yes.
-We know novels can change enormously between drafts.
+We know novels can change enormously between drafts and are always happy to see revised manuscripts.

 Which award is better for YA?